NixOS/foundation/README.md

 *Empower the community and stay out of the way*

+The role of the board is to support the day-to-day operations of the community, help to structure it, and serve as a last-resort backup when things go wrong.

 - Handle the administrative, legal and financial tasks of the Foundation
+- Serve as an interface between the community and the corporate/governmental world
+    - Handle sponsoring and donations
-- Organize the team structure and funding
+- Organize the team structure
+- Fund community events and efforts
 - Orchestrate a project-wide vision and roadmap
 - Unblock things that would be stuck otherwise
     - Arbiter in case of conflicts